Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 ### Install a firewall (optional)

-Installing a firewall may be optionnal for a fresh and simple **desktop** install as Arch doesn't expose any service/ports by default.
+Installing a firewall may be optional for a fresh and simple **desktop** install as Arch doesn't expose any service/ports by default.
 However, it is a supplementary security layer you might consider (even tho there's a little chance you ever need it).
 Check this link for more info/reasons to install a firewall: https://unix.stackexchange.com/questions/30583/why-do-we-need-a-firewall-if-no-programs-are-running-on-your-ports